magento/devdocs/guides/v2.0/config-guide/varnish/tshoot-varnish-503.md

 github_link: config-guide/varnish/tshoot-varnish-503.md
 ---

-If the length of {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} tags used by Magento exceed Varnish's default of 8192 characters, you can see HTTP 503 (Backend Fetch Failed) errors in the browser.
+If the length of {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} tags used by Magento exceed Varnish's default (8K), you can see HTTP 503 (Backend Fetch Failed) errors in the browser.
 The errors might display similar to the following:

 	Error 503 Backend fetch failed
 	Backend fetch failed